New Concussion Testing for Children

-Exciting news out of McGill University – researchers have developed a new test for concussion diagnosis in children.
-Recently, researchers from the Montreal Neurological Institute & Hospital have established that they have found a superior way to diagnosis concussions – a MRI procedure!
+Exciting news out of McGill University - researchers have developed a new test for concussion diagnosis in children.
+Recently, researchers from the Montreal Neurological Institute & Hospital have established that they have found a superior way to diagnose concussions: an MRI procedure!

 Global News sat down with Dr. Rajeet Singh Saluja from the Montreal Neurological Institute, who commented on the process of diagnosing prior to their discovery, explaining, "Up to this point, testing was subjective.
 Do you have headaches, trouble with attention?
 Those were the symptoms we were looking for."
 (Source: Global News)